mattermost/docs/source/administration/config-settings.rst

 Search Replicas (Enterprise Edition)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Specifies the connection strings for the search replica databases.
 A search replica is similar to a read replica, but is used only for handling search queries.
 Each string must be in the same form as used for the `Data Source`_ setting.

-A server restart is required for changes to this setting to take effect.
+Changes to this setting require a server restart before taking effect.

 +---------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"DataSourceSearchReplicas": []`` with a comma-separated list of database connection strings as input. |